gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Onboarding Project
 ```
-agentic workflow for feature in teaching mode by pair programming
+agentic natural for feature in teaching mode by pair programming
 optimized for knowledge transfer
 ```